SimpleDataLabsInc/prophecy-docs/docs/concepts/concepts.md

 Teams are the primary mechanism of ownership.
 Each Team represents a group of users who work together.

-- **Teams own Projects** where Pipelines, Datasets and Jobs live
+- **Teams own Projects** where Pipelines, Datasets, and Jobs live.
-- **Teams own Fabrics** that provide the execution and storage resources for execution including Spark clusters
+- **Teams own Fabrics** that provide the execution and storage resources for execution including Spark clusters.

-Users get access by being added to a team
+Users get access by being added to a team.

 - **Personal Teams** For every user, a default team in created that only contains one user.
-If only one user is to be given access to a project, it can be done via this team
+If only one user is to be given access to a project, it can be done via this team.
-- **Personal Projects** Users can put personal projects in their _personal team_ and not share it with others
+- **Personal Projects** Users can put personal projects in their _personal team_ and not share it with others.

 ![TeamsUsers](img/team_page.png)